saumya/openplug_TicTacToe/readme.txt

-This is the first experiment of game development for devices using <a href="http://www.openplug.com/">OpenPlug|Studio</a>.
+This is the first experiment of game development for devices using "http://www.openplug.com"OpenPlug|Studio.